Greedy Polyominoes and first-passage times on random Voronoi tilings: Appendix

 This is indeed a minimum because $\N$ is locally finite.
 Notice also that the set is non-empty since it contains $\alpha=1$.
 Thus the interior of $B_{\alpha_0}$ does not intersect $\N$, but $\partial B_{\alpha_0}$ contains (at least) two points of $\N$ (including $v$).
 This implies that there is a point on the sphere $\partial B_{\alpha_0}$ which is a neighbour of $v$.
 So we have proved that there is a neighbour $w_1$ of $v$ inside the ball of diameter $[u,v]$.
 Then, as long as the neighbour obtained is different from $u$, we may iterate this construction to get a sequence of neighbours $w_0=v,w_1,w_2,\ldots$ such that $w_{i+1}$ belongs to the ball of diameter $[u,w_i]$.
 All these balls are included in the ball of center $u$ and radius $|u-v|$.
 Since $\N$ is locally finite, this construction has to stop at some $k$, when the condition that $w_k$ is distinct from $u$ is no longer satisfied.
-Then the desired path is constructed. \end{dem}
+Then the desired path is constructed. \end{proof} For the next lemma, recall that a locally finite set of points $\N$ in $\RR^d$ is said to be ``in generic position'' if every subset of points of cardinal $d+1$ can be circumscribed a unique $d$-dimensional sphere and if no $d+2$ points in $\N$ are co-spherical, i.e. lie on a common sphere in $\RR^d$.
+It is well known that a Poisson random set with intensity comparable to the Lebesgue measure is in generic position with probability 1. \begin{lemma} Let $\N$ be a locally finite set of points in $\RR^d$ in generic position and define, for any edge $e$ of the Delaunay graph $\D(\N)$: